-- 4.10 Due to the complex and changing external funding landscape, particularly following the impact of Covid on communities, it is proposed that Option 1 Enhanced existing use including creative studio accommodation should also be developed in parallel with the preferred option for the foreseeable future as a potential back up option.
-This option would still secure the future of this significant heritage asset and allow the building to be used by the community to a greater degree than currently on offer. - 4.11 Both the preferred option and the backup option would provide accommodation for community use and heritage display.
-Initial discussions between SHBT and the Council's Museums and Galleries service have been positive and, aligning with the potential to develop the cultural offer to the "20-minute neighbourhood" model, it is anticipated that further detailed discussions regarding options to deliver a high-quality heritage display element within the redeveloped Custom House will continue during the next development stage of the project. - 4.12 In terms of project costs, the design team has examined each of the development options and provided indicative costs for the capital works.
-The indicative project costs (including design team fees, fit out costs, legal fees etc) for the preferred option is circa £16m.
-The indicative project costs for the backup option is circa £13m, some £3m less than the preferred option.
-There is also further scope to undertake the backup option in a phased manner.
+- 4.10 Due to the complex and changing external funding landscape, particularly following the impact of Covid on communities, Option 4A Phase 1 of the Community, Creative and Heritage Hub focusing on the main Custom House building, will be developed in parallel with the preferred option for the foreseeable future as a potential back up option.
+This option would still secure the future of this significant heritage asset and allow the building to be used by the community to a greater degree than currently on offer, with Phase 2, the development of Custom Lane being undertaken at a later date, as and when funding becomes available. - 4.11 Both the preferred option and the backup option would provide accommodation for community, creative and heritage use.
+Initial discussions between SHBT and the Council's Museums and Galleries service have been positive and, aligning with the potential to develop the cultural offer to the "20-minute neighbourhood" model, it is anticipated that a partnership agreement will be drafted establishing how the Service will contribute to the creation and maintenance of a high-quality heritage display element within Custom House during the development stage of the project. - 4.12 The design team has examined each of the development options and provided indicative costs for the capital works.
+The indicative costs (including design team fees, fit out costs, legal fees etc) for the preferred option is circa £15.2m.
+The indicative costs for the backup option are circa £10m, some £5m less than the preferred option. - 4.13 Since January 2021, the feasibility study outcomes as stated above have been shared widely with the Community through a various means including Open Drop-in Sessions, SHBT attendance at local Community Council, and individual and group meetings with the public and a number of local Councillors.
+The study is available on the SHBT website and key outcomes are displayed on boards outside the Custom House. - 4.14 By early August 2022, 850 people had responded formally to the study, and feedback is very positive with 96% respondents declaring either support, or strong support, for the preferred options for development.
+Details about the consultation are attached to this report in Appendix 2. - 4.15 This feedback evidences significant public support for the proposals that SHBT are presenting to the Committee for development of Custom House, and provides creative suggestions about how plans might be developed further.
+For example, there is agreement that while the building needs to accommodate the heritage element requirement, there is also potential for creation of a workshop and the provision of a goods lift to enable larger scale objects to be transported through the building.
+Discussions are also ongoing with Forth Ports to secure the future of the Dock Street Car Park and enable this to become part of the project so providing external amenity space. - 4.16 Much interest was expressed during the consultation about plans for the heritage element proposed.
+To inform its ideas, SHBT spent time with OnFife Cultural Trust exploring the extension of the recently developed Dunfermline Carnegie Library and Galleries.
+This historic building has been re-configured as a popular 5 visitor attraction with a wide range of uses and spaces where people can enjoy both permanent object displays and changing temporary exhibitions.